davidsbatista/BREDS/README.md

 ...
 ```

-We also need to define example seeds to boostrap the extraction process.
-We need to specify the type of each
+We also need to give example seeds to boostrap the extraction process, specifying the type of each  named-entity and
-named-entity  and examples  that should be present in the `sentences.txt`, the file below `seeds.txt` shows an example:
+examples that should also be present in the `sentences.txt`, snippet shows an example:

 ```
 e1:ORG